ebisLab/gh-repo-release-tracker/README.md

 All of the below dependencies can be installed using: yarn install or npm install

+Create a .env file and add your [personal token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) in the `REACT_APP_OKTO_KEY=` variable

 Start development by creating a react app using: `yarn start or npm start`

 # MVP
 * user is able to search through for github organizations' repositories